nextuav/docs/docs/next-cc/connectivity/wifi.md

 ## Connecting to a WiFi Network

-To connect to a new network, just click it on the list and enter the password when prompted.
+To connect to a new network, click it on the list and enter the password when prompted.
 Wait for a few seconds for the NextCC to connect to the new network.

 If the connection is successfully made, the current page will become inactive because the machine which is used to